Belleville, Illinois: Transportation

 Belleville has three St. Louis MetroLink stations connecting it to St. Louis and the network via light rail: Memorial Hospital, Belleville, and College.

 Illinois State Highways 15, 158, 159, 177, 13 and 161 all pass through Belleville.
 Belleville is also adjacent to Interstate highways 64 and 255.
 I-64 is an east–west highway extending from Wentzville, Missouri to Virginia Beach, Virginia and is the major route from Belleville to downtown St. Louis.
 I-255 is part of a system of expressways that together form a loop around St. Louis.

 Belleville has a bicycle trail that runs through the city from Southside Park to Southwestern Illinois College and Scott Air Force Base; it is mainly used for recreational purposes.

 Belleville's area airports are Scott Air Force Base and MidAmerica St. Louis Airport, which is served by Allegiant Air.
 The nearest major airport with regularly scheduled commercial passenger service is St. Louis Lambert International Airport.

+Belleville had Amtrak service in the form of River Cities that went to New Orleans and Kansas City, but it since got removed.